 How to Fix a Blurry LinkedIn Profile Photo:

 However, it seems no one has the definitive answer to this problem.
-We’ve seen clients try to upload a high-resolution photo per LinkedIn’s guidelines, but the results have been mixed.
+We’ve seen some people try to upload a high-resolution photo per LinkedIn’s guidelines, but the results have been mixed.

 Some people say it works fine.
 Others say it didn’t help at all.

-When our clients encounter this issue, they can email [email protected] to have us increase the contrast of their photo.
-This small change can have a big impact on the final profile image.
+Our clients don’t encounter this issue, but they can always email email@example.com to have us increase the contrast of their photo.
+This small change can have a big impact on the final profile image across different platforms.

 As a last resort, some clients have been able to take a screenshot of their photo, and then upload that to the social-media platform.
 This trick will also work for other CRM/tech platforms like Salesforce, Workday, or any other platform that hosts a profile photo.